© Wonders of World Engineering 2014-24 contents | site map | contact us | cookie policy

 Water Softeners

 Scale formed by hard water on the insides of boilers and of water tubes causes enormous loss of efficiency, sometimes culminating in disaster.
 Various kinds of water softening apparatus have been devised to overcome this problem and to improve industrial and domestic water supplies.
 Steam engineers for years have been attempting to overcome the effects of scale on the insides of boilers and of pipes.
 Scale is a deposit which is formed by the use of what is called hard water, water containing a high proportion of certain chemicals.
 We can all immediately distinguish between hard water, in which it is difficult to get soap to lather, and soft water, in which soap will lather easily.
 Hard water, however, is not only a trial for domestic consumers; it is also a serious problem for steam engineers.
 Several processes have been evolved by which water can be “softened” before it is used, either for industrial or for domestic purposes.
-These processes are explained in this chapter by C Hamilton Ellis.
+These processes are explained in this chapter.
 There are some huge water-softening installations at work for industrial purposes, and many of the largest in Great Britain are situated in west Cheshire.
 One in Birkenhead has a capacity of three million and one at Port Sunlight a capacity of two million gallons daily.

 Railway Water Troughs at Castlethorpe